CommitteeOfZero/impacto/doc/vs2019_build.md

-# Building with Visual Studio 2017
+# Building with Visual Studio 2019

-Here's what I personally do to build this with Visual Studio 2017.

-YMMV.
-I had no idea what I was doing.
 This is definitely not the best way, but it works /shrug.

 ## Dependencies